openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 However each EnOcean device is identified by an unique id, called EnOceanId, which is used as the sender address in these messages.
 To receive messages from an EnOcean device you have to determine its EnOceanId and add an appropriate thing to openHAB.

-If the device is an actuator which you want to control with your gateway from openHAB, you also have to use an unique sender id and announce it to the actuator (_teach-in_).
+If the device is an actuator which you want to control with your gateway from openHAB, you also have to create an unique sender id and announce it to the actuator (_teach-in_).
 For security reasons you cannot choose a random id, instead each gateway has 127 unique ids build in, from which you can choose.
 A SenderId of your gateway is made up its base id and a number between 1 and 127.
 This number can be chosen manually or the next free/unused number can be determined by the binding.